 - Flushing out the socket.
-Your dentist or oral surgeon flushes the socket to remove any food particles or other debris that has collected in the socket and that may contribute to pain or infection.
+Your dentist or oral surgeon may flush the socket to remove any food particles or other debris that may contribute to pain or infection.

 - Medicated dressings.
-Your dentist or oral surgeon packs the socket with medicated dressings.
+Your dentist or oral surgeon may pack the socket with medicated dressings.
 This step provides relatively fast pain relief.
 You may need to have the dressings changed several times in the days after treatment starts.
-The severity of your pain and other symptoms determines how often you need to return for dressing changes or other treatment.
+The severity of your pain and other symptoms will determine how often you need to return for dressing changes or other treatment.

 - Pain medication.
 Talk to your doctor about which pain medications are best for your situation.
-If over-the-counter pain relievers aren't effective, you may need a stronger prescription pain medication.
+You'll likely need a prescription pain medication.

 Once treatment is started, you may begin to feel some pain relief in just a few hours.
-Pain and other symptoms should continue to improve and will likely resolve within five to 10 days.
+Pain and other symptoms should continue to improve and will likely be gone within a few days.

 Lifestyle and home remedies

 Dry socket rarely results in infection or serious complications.
 But getting the pain under control is a top priority.
 You can help promote healing and reduce symptoms during treatment of dry socket by following your dentist's instructions for self-care after your tooth extraction.
 You'll likely be told to:

-- Hold cold packs to the outside of your face in the first 48 hours after extraction and warm packs after that, to help decrease pain and swelling.
+- Put cold packs on the outside of your face in the first 48 hours after extraction and warm packs after that, to help decrease pain and swelling

-- Keep scheduled appointments with your dentist or oral surgeon for dressing changes and other care.
+Keep scheduled appointments with your dentist or oral surgeon for dressing changes and other care.
 If your pain returns or worsens before your next scheduled appointment, call your provider.

 Your dentist or oral surgeon will take a number of steps to ensure proper healing of the socket and to prevent dry socket.
 You'll be instructed on steps you can take to prevent the complication.